awwx/meteor-appcache/README.md

 ========

-Future home of the appcache smart package, currently under development but not ready to be used with applications published to users yet.
+Future home of the appcache smart package, currently under development.
+(Not ready to be used with applications published to users yet).

 About